hashicorp/terraform-website/content/source/docs/enterprise/saml/identity-provider-configuration-onelogin.html.md

 # OneLogin Configuration

-Follow these steps to configure OneLogin as the identity provider (IdP) for Terraform Enterprise.
+Follow these steps to configure OneLogin as the identity provider (IdP) for Terraform Enterprise (TFE).

 1. Add a OneLogin app by going to Apps > Add Apps then searching for "SAML Test Connector (IdP)".
-2. In the "Info" tab, enter "Terraform Enterprise" in the "Display Name" field.
+2. In the "Info" tab, enter an app name for Terraform Enterprise in the "Display Name" field.
   ![image](./images/sso-onelogin-info.png)
 3. In the "Configuration" tab, configure the service provider audience and recipient URLs.
 These are shown in your Terraform Enterprise SAML settings at `https://<TFE HOSTNAME>/app/admin/saml`.
   ![image](./images/sso-onelogin-configuration.png)